-From the Vice President

-Wayne D. LotterVice President IRF & Member Game Rangers Association of Africawayne@pamsfoundation.orgW: http://internationalrangers.orgT: +61 (0) 3 5931 3202

-I would like to sincerely thank the small team of people who have been working on preparations for the World Parks Congress and ensuring as much representation of rangers and practical protected area issues there, as possible!
+From the Vice President Wayne D. Lotter Vice President IRF & Member Game Rangers Association of Africa wayne@pamsfoundation.org W: http://internationalrangers.org T: +61 (0) 3 5931 3202 I would like to sincerely thank the small team of people who have been working on preparations for the World Parks Congress and ensuring as much representation of rangers and practical protected area issues there, as possible!
 As is typical with committees, the difference made is primarily thanks to a minority of 'doers'.
 These people make it a priority to find ways to make positive things happen and ensure the relevance and growth of organisations such as, in our case, the IRF.
 While there are always those who never get around to doing the work needed in between meetings, and the few who see problems in everything and have the foot permanently on the brake and find any number of reasons to convince others that it is safest to remain stationary and keep things from happening regardless of the implications of it meaning zero progress in fulfillment of the organisations mission, it is most fortunate for the IRF that we have some IEC members who are visionary and solution focused and are making a positive difference.
 I will not repeat some of the positive developments that are in process, as the details of these are reported on in this newsletter by those responsible for initiating and implementing them, including our President and Secretary.
 I have not been as active as some have been for IRF over the past few months and I have not initiated anything new that was not previously reported.
-My main IRF related activities over the last number of months have once again been related to: - representing IRF on the Board of The Thin serving on the interim Board of the recently established Ranger Federation of Asia; liaison with IUCN and WCPA; and coordinating the team of authors to develop the WCPA best practice guideline standards on anti-poaching training for field rangers.
-The proposed consultative workshop on this topic that was planned for inclusion in the World Parks Congress in November, has been approved for inclusion in the Congress programme.
-As part of the preparation for this and the associated final document that will be published in 2015, we will be holding a workshop in South Africa during July and another in South East Asia during September 2014.
+My main IRF related activities over the last number of months have once again been related to: - representing IRF on the Board of The Thin Green Line Foundation (including monthly meetings that I participate in via Skype); - Maintaining partnership activities between IRF members and my own organization in support of rangers on the ground, such as the provision of equipment, training, and cash for patrols etc. (as part of the ongoing twinning support from PAWA, individual members, and contributions in support of rangers by TTGLF); - serving on the interim Board of the recently established Ranger Federation of Asia; - liaison with IUCN and WCPA; and coordinating the team of authors to develop the WCPA best practice guideline standards on anti-poaching training for field rangers.
+The proposed consultative workshop on this topic that was planned for inclusion in the World Parks Congress in November, has been approved for inclusion in the Congress Continued from the Vice President....